 biography

-Anna is Associate Professor of Public Policy at the Blavatnik School of Government, University of Oxford, where she directs the Lemann Foundation Programme, and lectures on the core graduate course, the Politics of Policymaking, as well as teaching several executive courses.
+Anna is Associate Professor of Public Policy at the Blavatnik School of Government, University of Oxford, where she also serves as Director of the Lemann Foundation Programme.

 The Lemann Foundation Programme has a broad remit to generate knowledge and conduct engagement to improve the public sector.
 It has projects in areas as wide-ranging as civil service diversity, education, health, digital government and environment, working mostly in Brazil but also in other parts of the Global South.

-Anna’s own research looks at relationships between gender, identity, political polarisation, corruption, trust and integrity.
-From 2020 onwards, she has also focused on the social and political aspects of COVID-19.
-She acts as a reviewer for journals such as APSR, EPSR, PNAS, Nature Medicine and Science Advances.
+Anna’s research looks at relationships between political polarisation, gender, identity, corruption, trust and integrity.
+Further information about her publications be found on Google Scholar and her personal website.
+She acts as a reviewer for journals such as APSR, PNAS, EPSR, Nature Medicine, Nature Communications and Science Advances.

-In several recent podcasts, Anna discusses the formal and informal politics of women's representation and activism on OxPol, the field of gender and corruption (with a focus on sexual corruption, or “sextortion”) on KickBack, and the work of the Oxford COVID-19 Government Response Tracker team on The Oxford Quadrangle and Collecting COVID: Oral Histories.
+In several podcasts, Anna has discussed the formal and informal politics of women's representation and activism (e.g. OxPol), the field of gender and corruption (KickBack), and the work of the Oxford COVID-19 Government Response Tracker team (e.g. The Oxford Quadrangle and Collecting COVID: Oral Histories).

 Publications